polyvi/xface-cli/README.md

 ## www/

 Contains the project's web artifacts, such as .html, .css and .js files.
 These are your main application assets.
-They will be copied on a `cordova prepare` to each platform's www directory.
+They will be copied on a `xface prepare` to each platform's www directory.

 ### Your Blanket: config.xml

 This file is what you should be editing to modify your application's metadata.
-Any time you run any cordova-cli commands, the tool will look at the contents of `config.xml` and use all relevant info from this file to define native application information. cordova-cli supports changing your application's data via the following elements inside the `config.xml` file:
+Any time you run any xface-cli commands, the tool will look at the contents of `config.xml` and use all relevant info from this file to define native application information. xface-cli supports changing your application's data via the following elements inside the `config.xml` file:

 - The user-facing name can be modified via the contents of the `<name>` element.
 - The package name (AKA bundle identifier or application id) can be modified via the `id` attribute from the top-level `<widget>` element.